 3. Remember that lead-based paints are normally present in properties over 40 years old – this type of paint is particularly dangerous for young children.
 Using a water-based paint stripper such as Home Strip® will reduce the risk of exposure to lead because the product encapsulates any lead particles into the emulsion, preventing dangerous airborne particles.
-Never sand painted surfaces which you suspect may contain lead based paint.
+Never sand painted surfaces that you suspect may contain lead-based paint.

-From the Royal Society for the Prevention of Accidents (RoSPA) website (www.handandlass.org.uk) there is information on admissions to hospital of at least one per day where accident victims have been using paint stripper or paint thinners.
+From the Royal Society for the Prevention of Accidents (RoSPA) website (www.rospa.com), there is information on admissions to hospital of at least once per day where accident victims have been using paint stripper or paint thinners.